Computer Virus Hoaxes

 If you've actively been using email for a month or more, you have most likely received chain letters, an email hoax, or an email misconception.

 While chain letters urge the reader to take some action over 80% of them are false.
 They do little harm except clog up people's disc space with "spam".
 Misconceptions terrify a number of computer users about security risks, etc. that may only apply in very specific, unique situations.
 Hoaxes generally warn users about some horrible computer virus that will damage their computers or delete their files if they open their email with certain email headings, which is impossible since email is text based.
-For details about these and other computer virus hoaxes check out the links below: |

-Internet Instruction | Social
+Home English Resources | Internet Instruction | Social Studies Resources |

 © 1997 Email: janesbit1@yahoo.com